JustinGausin/JustinGausin.github.io/_posts/2020-10-20-scraping-indeed.md

 #### At a Glance:

 I gathered around approximately 26,000 reviews from the five firms, notably Lockheed Martin having the highest reviews at 7,800.
-An excerpt of the code is shown below:
+An excerpt of the Python code is shown below:
 ~~~ Python
 for x in results:
 	# strips the employee position from the html page